Americana Roots of California Folk-Rock — Commentary

 Other female versions appear in the repertoire of various folk singers, including “A Maid of Constant Sorrow” by Judy Collins.
 The male version was covered by the Ralph Stanley and the Stanley Brothers, Mike Seeger, and Bob Dylan.

 Some researchers believe the song can be traced back to an old hymn “I am a Pilgrim of Constant Sorrow.”
-Bob Dylan’s version, on his first album released in 1962, is unique: Dylan’s switched the order of the stanzas, altered the melody, and changed the lyrics so that the focus of the song is the end of a relationship instead of an old man’s rumination about death.
+Bob Dylan’s version, on his first album released in 1962, is unique: Dylan switched the order of the stanzas, altered the melody, and changed the lyrics so that the focus of the song is the end of a relationship instead of an old man’s rumination about death.

 Peter Rowan is one of the major cult bluegrass artists with a devoted, international fan base.
 In 1964, after performing with Jim Rooney and Bill Keith, Rowan became a rhythm guitarist and lead singer with Bill Monroe and his Blue Grass Boys.
 He remained with them through 1967, leaving to join mandolinist David Grisman in the folk-rock band Earth Opera.
 After leaving Earth Opera, he became a part of Seatrain, a rock-fusion unit whose records were produced by George Martin (Seatrain/Marblehead Messenger).
 Rowan left the band in 1972 to form the Rowan Brothers with siblings Chris and Lorin, and recorded one eponymous album.
 After the group disbanded Rowan then recorded Old and in the Way with Grisman, Jerry Garcia, Vassar Clements and John Kahn.

 The Rowan Brothers (Chris and Lorin) opened for the Grateful Dead at the closing of the Fillmore West in 1971.
 All three brothers played in folk, bluegrass and pop bands.
-They joined together as The Rowans for a series of albums, including Tree on a Hill.

 This version, performed by The Rowans, uses the lyrics from the Soggy Bottom Boys (Ralph Stanley’s) version, which appeared in the Grammy-winning soundtrack for the movie O Brother, Where Art Thou? (by T-Bone Burnett, no relation to Richard Burnett as far as I know) released in 2000.
 While there are numerous other references to Homer’s Odyssey in this movie, this song plays throughout the movie, and it may be no coincidence that Odysseus means “man who is in constant pain and sorrow”.